wazo-platform/wazo-doc/source/system/backup_restore.rst

 =======================================================

 System configuration like network interfaces is stored in the database.
-It is possible to keep this configuration and only restore xivo data.
+It is possible to keep this configuration and only restore Wazo data.

 Rename the asterisk database to asterisk_previous::